-Robyn M. Stuhr, M.A., ACSM-CEP - Vice President of Exercise is Medicine®
+Robyn M. Stuhr, M.A., ACSM-CEP, FACSM - Vice President of Exercise is Medicine®

 Robyn Stuhr was appointed Vice President, Exercise is Medicine® (EIM) at the American College of Sports Medicine (ACSM) in October 2017.
 She previously served as Sports Medicine Program Director at UC San Diego Health, acting as liaison to the U.S. Olympic Committee Medical Network, and as Vice President of Academy at the American Council on Exercise.
 As exercise physiologist and administrative director, Robyn helped to create the first Women’s Sports Medicine Center in the United States at Hospital for Special Surgery in New York, dedicated to the treatment of active and athletic women.
 She has 30 years of clinical and administrative experience in health care including: cardiac rehabilitation, business and occupational health, health promotion and sports medicine.

-Robyn is certified by ACSM as a Registered Clinical Exercise Physiologist (RCEP), by the National Academy of Sports Medicine (NASM) as a Corrective Exercise Specialist (CES), and as a Bone Fit™ trained professional by Osteoporosis Canada.
-She is a member of the National Osteoporosis Foundation Working Group on Nutrition and Physical Activity, on the scientific advisory board of Connect Well - worksite wellness consultants, and a member of the medical expert board for Advocates for Injured Athletes.
+Robyn is a fellow of ACSM and certified as an ACSM Clinical Exercise Physiologist (CEP), a Corrective Exercise Specialist (CES) by the National Academy of Sports Medicine (NASM), and a Bone Fit™ trained professional by Osteoporosis Canada.
+She is a member of the CDC/NACDD Advancing Arthritis Public Health Priorities through National Organizations Expert Advisory Panel and Design Team and a member of the Physical Activity Alliance Physical Activity Assessment, Prescription and Referral Work Group.
+She is on the scientific advisory board of Connect Well - worksite wellness consultants, a member of the medical expert board for Advocates for Injured Athletes and was formerly a member of the National Osteoporosis Foundation Working Group on Nutrition and Physical Activity.

 Additionally, Robyn has been a contributing editor to ACSM’s Health & Fitness Journal and has written several book chapters, articles and educational handouts on exercise, health and fitness.
 She has lectured extensively to professional and lay audiences about a variety of fitness and health topics including exercise for bone and cardiovascular health, weight management, body image, the Female Athlete Triad, exercise through menopause, and effective behavioral strategies to support an active lifestyle.